 The amount and type of adoption information that is shared with your child will be up to you and the adoptive parents to decide.
 You can work with your adoption professional to discuss this topic with the adoptive family prior to placement.
-Here are a few additional ideas of ways to make sure your child knows what you want them to know about their adoption:
+Here are a few additional ways to make sure your child knows what you want them to know about their adoption:

 - Determine the type and frequency of post-placement contact you’d like to have with your child and the adoptive family.
 Today’s adoptions are increasingly open, and it is up to you to decide how much or how little contact you’d like to have after the adoption.
-You have the option to receive pictures and letters with updates about your child as he or she grows, and you may even develop a close relationship with the adoptive family that allows for more frequent phone calls, emails or even visits.
+You have the option to receive pictures and letters with updates about your child as he or she grows.
+You may even develop a close relationship with the adoptive family that allows for more frequent phone calls, emails or visits.
 If you choose to pursue an open adoption, you can play a role in telling your child his or her adoption story someday.

 - Give your child a gift, letter or another symbol of your love for them.
 Many birth parents complete a keepsake book for the adoptive parents to share with the child.
 This could include photos, letters, drawings, important family history and medical information, and anything else you’d like your child to know about you as they get older.
 Giving a keepsake book or letter to your baby gives you the opportunity to share your reasons for choosing adoption.
 And it allows you to tell them, in your own words, how much you care about them.

 Your child’s adoptive parents will likely be very grateful to you for making their dream of parenthood a reality.
 By choosing adoption, you are giving them and your child an incredibly loving and selfless gift.
 That is something irreplaceable they will likely be eager to share with your child.
 But even with these additional tips, don’t forget that you always have the option of being part of your child’s life.
 You can be there to remind them in your own words of how loved they are throughout their entire life, whenever you want to.